-The following System test will be conducted to help confirm the operational status of commissioned LEOLUTs, GEOLUTs and MCCs in the Cospas-Sarsat System.
+The following System test will be conducted to help confirm the operational status of commissioned LEOLUTs, MEOLUTs, GEOLUTs and MCCs in the Cospas-Sarsat System.
+Expected MEOLUT processing results are not currently analysed.
+Expected MCC processing results do not reflect the impact of MEOSAR data or modifications to MCC processing rules for LGM MCCs, unless noted otherwise.

-Table J.1 identifies the test messages that will be transmitted by a beacon signal simulator generator or test beacon.
+Table I.1 identifies the test messages that will be transmitted by a beacon signal simulator generator or test beacon.
 Operational beacons are used to allow LEOLUTs, GEOLUTs and MCCs to automatically transmit specific data through the System without requiring modifications.
 A country is specified under the column "Test Bcn" when the test requires that the message be transmitted from a specific geographical location.
 For LEOSAR testing a single LEOSAR satellite shall be used for receiving all test signals.
 The satellite selected shall have a fully functional SARP and SARR.

-Table J.2 identifies expected LEOLUT and MCC processing and Table J.4 identifies the expected MCC message distribution based on the solutions produced by LEOLUTs, with no GEOLUT data being available to the MCC.
-Table J.3 identifies possible GEOLUT and MCC processing, assuming no LEOLUT data being available at the MCC.
-MCC processing may differ from the results depicted in Tables J.2 and J.3 and still conform to Cospas-Sarsat specifications in the following conditions:
+Table I.2 identifies expected LEOLUT and MCC processing and Table I.4 identifies the expected MCC message distribution based on the solutions produced by LEOLUTs, with no MEOLUT or GEOLUT data being available to the MCC.
+Table I.3 identifies possible GEOLUT and MCC processing, assuming no LEOLUT or MEOLUT data being available at the MCC.

+MCC processing may differ from the results depicted in these Tables and still conform to Cospas-Sarsat specifications in some conditions, including the following:
-Data for a specific test is reported to the MCC from another satellite prior to the expected satellite (e.g. GEOSAR data is reported prior to expected LEOSAR data).

-Global data is processed by the MCC in a different order than it was transmitted, for a series of tests involving the same beacon ID.

-Combined LEO/GEO processing generates a Doppler location from two (2) transmitted bursts.
+- Data for a specific test is reported to the MCC from another satellite prior to the expected satellite (e.g., GEOSAR or MEOSAR data is reported prior to expected LEOSAR data). - Global data is processed by the MCC in a different order than it was transmitted, for a series of tests involving the same beacon ID. - Combined LEO/GEO processing generates a Doppler location from two (2) transmitted bursts. - LGM MCC processing differs from expected MCC processing based on rules for LEOSAR/GEOSAR (LG) only MCCs (e.g., LGM MCCs continue to send alerts after position is confirmed while LG only MCCs filter alerts once ambiguity is resolved.)